-In this Prospectus, Series PW, PWFB and PWX are collectively referred to as the "Private Wealth Series".
-For the Private Wealth Series of the Funds, if you invest more than \$100,000 in units of Mackenzie Funds across your Eligible Accounts, we may waive the minimum initial investment amount for an Eligible Account in any Private Wealth Series of the Funds.
 You are responsible for ensuring your advisor is aware of all Eligible Accounts that should be linked in order to waive the minimum initial investment amount.
 We will link your Eligible Accounts only after your advisor has communicated your Eligible Account information to us.
-Generally, neither Mackenzie nor your advisor have the ability to independently determine what accounts should be linked.
+Generally, neither Mackenzie nor your advisor has the ability to independently determine what accounts should be linked.
 Mackenzie will, however, automatically link accounts belonging to one individual if the address associated with each account is identical and they have the same dealer representative code.
 This means that if you have two or more accounts with the same advisor, provided your advisor maintains these accounts under the same dealer representative code, they will be automatically linked by us.
-Accounts will not be automatically linked if you hold Funds with more than one advisor or dealer.
-For example, if you also hold Funds in a discount brokerage account, that account will not be automatically linked with an account you hold with your advisor.
+Accounts will not be automatically linked if you hold the Fund with more than one advisor or dealer.
+For example, if you also hold the Fund in a discount brokerage account, that account will not be automatically linked with an account you hold with your advisor.